antonin-durey/fingerprinting-classification/README.md

 # Fingerprinting classification technique

+> by Antonin Durey

-See <URL> for algorithm and technique details
+See the publication on arkiv for the algorithm and technique details

 ## Data format